 Therefore FT.com asserts: "The idea of being Small / Local / Specialist / Boutique is no longer taboo.
 Community Banks fit the times.
 They are the banks that politicians can be seen to embrace".

 In South America, Europe, the Mid-East, Africa and in Asia the financial structures have different standards, reach and qualities – reflecting their nations’ diversity of industries and cultures – as well as their different exposure to Influences from other parts of the World.

 According to FT.com - representatives of US Authorities do acknowledge lack of information about today’s "Community Banking", which contribute more than others to the real economy.
 This is also true in other Parts of the World.

-2. Separation of the roles and impartiality;
+2. Separation of the roles to achieve impartiality;

 3. Financial innovation; i. e. with social impact.

-The page asks the reader to take a stance on the P-E funds - and to evaluate the Creditas-Initiative as an alternative.
-It is a collaborative value network operated by self-directed capital partners.
-They have a right but not an obligation to become Members of a Protection Club.
+Please look to the page on "Stances on Private Equity".
+It refers to an article in the Economist on October 22nd 2016, which sheds light on the stealth growth of Private Equity Funds (P-E funds) and the growing riches of their managers.
+The vitality of the Private Equity has seen it replace investment banking as the most sought after job in finance, according to the Economist.
+The page asks the reader to take a stance on the P-E funds.
+Please evaluate the Creditas-Initiative as an alternative.
+It is a Social Enterprise for Impact Investing - organized as a Collaborative Value Network (CVN) - co-operated and co-owned by self-directed capital partners.
+They have a right, but not an obligation, to become Members of a Protection Club.
 Each member has an individual master account.
-Members can assemble, spread risk and build capacities to facilitate effectively a. o. pro-active restructuring - and they avoid exhorbitant management fees.
+Members can assemble, spread risk and build capacities to facilitate effectively a. o. pro-active restructuring - and they avoid extreme management fees.